nivinjoseph/n-ext/README.md

 - `linearSpace(start: number, end: number, count: number): Array<number>` - Generates evenly spaced numbers

 ## Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please follow the existing code style and include tests for new features.

 ## License

-MIT
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.